Skip to content

 • guard cash or other valuables in a security vehicle

-• operate scanning equipment and devices, like at airports
+• operate scanning equipment and devices, for example at airports

-• guard the boundaries of important facilities, like airports or power stations
+• guard important facilities, like power stations and hospitals

 Working environment